Sahil-958/seamless_screenshots/README.md

 ## Caveats
 - The script works best with images of similar dimensions.
-- The script may not work well with JPEG images.
 - This script may reduce the quality of the images as we are doing rotations without clipping which add extra padding and then removing that padding. ( I tired with python Pillow and openCV the quality was similar to that one)